HanSolo/Sugr-Mon/README.md

 In the line chart you will also find a green area which indicates the "good range" of blood glucose values.
 The x-axis of the charts will show you the time.

-Both charts can be scrolled horizontally and will contain the values of the last 24 hours
+Both charts can be scrolled horizontally and will contain the values of the last 24 hours.

+In the bottom of the screen you will find multiple buttons, the first button on the left will lead you to the selected interval screen where you can see the last 3/6/12 hours as a linechart or poincare plot.
+The second button will lead you to the statistics screen where you will further information about daily average values, CGM statistics etc.
+With the third control from the left you can define the number of hours the main screen will show you at once.
+And the fourth button with the gear icon will lead you to the settings screen.

 ### Selected interval screen